soniasalomoni/Rabi_oscillations_JCM/README.md

 > This test file checks if `Field` istances are correctly initialized when valid parameters are passed to the constructor, and viceversa, if errors are correctly raised when invalid parameters are provided.
 > Moreover, a property test is performed on the `Dirac`, `Poisson`, and `BoseEinstein` methods.

 ---

+> ➡️ **`test_System.py`**
+>
+> This test file checks if `System` istances are correctly initialized when valid parameters are passed to the constructor, and viceversa, if errors are correctly raised when invalid parameters are provided.

+---

+> ➡️ **`test_Simulation.py`**
+>
+> This test file checks if `Simulation` istances are correctly initialized when valid parameters are passed to the constructor, and viceversa, if errors are correctly raised when invalid parameters are provided.
+>
+---

 > ➡️ **`oracle_test.py`**